ABOUT STREET LAB

 Leslie Davol, Co-Executive Director.

 Leslie focuses on partnerships, strategy, fundraising, and administration.
 Prior to starting Boston Street Lab, Leslie was a consultant to the Boston Society of Architects on development of its Common Boston program.
 Prior, she was an Assistant Vice President at the Lower Manhattan Development Corporation, working on memorial, cultural and civic programs for the revitalization of Lower Manhattan after September 11.
 She has also worked in museums, including the Secretary and General Counsel’s office of The Metropolitan Museum of Art, and the New-York Historical Society, where she oversaw development and construction of the Henry Luce III Center for the Study of American Culture.
 She has a MA in American Studies from the George Washington University and a BA from Barnard College.
+She and her family live in Lower Manhattan.

 Sam Davol, Co-Executive Director.

 Sam focuses on program development, communications, and production.
 Prior to founding Boston Street Lab, he was Staff Attorney at the Legal Aid Society in New York City, conducting public interest class action litigation, and also working on community legal education and technology projects for the firm.
 For over 20 years, Sam has also been a professional cellist, recording, performing, and touring as a member of The Magnetic Fields (Nonesuch Records).
 He has a law degree from New York University and an AB from Harvard College.
+He and his family live in Lower Manhattan.

 Margaret (Maggie) Husak, Intern